jsalt2020-asrdiar/jsalt2020_simulate/README.md

 # jsalt2020-simulate
-This repository provides a set of tools for generating training data for speech enhancement and separation models.
+This repository provides a set of tools for generating training data for speech enhancement, speech separation, multi-talker speech recognition, and speaker diarization by simulation.
+Simulated development and evaluation sets can also be created.

 ## Prerequisites